dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

 Tab/shift + Tab from outside of pagination bar  The element (one of the page length menu or page navigation
                                                 choices) of the pagination bar will receive the focus.
-Tab/shift + Tab from inside of pagination bar   The focus will switch among the elements of the pagination bar. arrow key                                       The focus will move the specfic direction in current element
+Tab/shift + Tab from inside of pagination bar   The focus will switch among the elements of the pagination bar. arrow key                                       The focus will move the specific direction in current element
                                                 area.
 ==============================================  ===============================================================